Steam

 curl -sqL "https://steamcdn-a.akamaihd.net/client/installer/steamcmd_linux.tar.gz" | tar zxvf - -C ~/Steam

-Then log into Steam with the following, which will prompt for the Steam Guard code:
+Then log into Steam using the following command, which will prompt for the Steam Guard code:

 ~/Steam/steamcmd.sh +login steam $STEAM_USERNAME $STEAM_PASSWORD